ucla-vision/xivo/README.md

 where estimated states are saved to the output file `out_state`.

-For detailed usage of the application, see the flags defined at the begining of the application source file `src/app/singlethread_vio.cpp`.
+For detailed usage of the application, see the flags defined at the beginning of the application source file `src/app/singlethread_vio.cpp`.

 ### Evaluation